bsadd/bsadd.github.io/README.md

 # bsadd-home
 A static version with some information about the group and it's activities

-The contents are hosted at http://cse.buet.ac.bd/bsadd Also a latest blogs can be found on https://medium.com/bsadd
+The contents are hosted at [https://cse.buet.ac.bd/bsadd/](https://cse.buet.ac.bd/bsadd/) Also a latest blogs can be found on [https://medium.com/bsadd](https://medium.com/bsadd)

-Probable proxy location is http://bsadd.org/
+Probable proxy location is [https://bsadd.github.io/](https://bsadd.github.io/)

-# Requirement
+# Setting-up the project
 - You need to have  [Jkeyll](https://jekyllrb.com/) installed on your local machine

-# Setting-up the project
 - Clone the repo on your local machine
+- Run `bundle install` to install the required modules
 - Run `bundle exec jekyll serve` command and website will be served on localhost

 # Updating Site
 ---